-- •Faculty Qualifications: Maintain minimum Masters with over half of faculty having terminal degrees. - •Demand for Participation in GSSM Programs (3 to 1 ratio for residential openings) - •Manage budget while maintaining programs and quality. - •New Facilities: Operation continued during school year 2009-2010 in partially completed facilities while construction was going on to complete our buildings.
+- •Faculty Qualifications: Maintain minimum Masters with over half of faculty having terminal degrees. - •Demand for Participation in GSSM Programs (3 to 1 ratio for residential openings) - •Manage budget while maintaining programs and quality.

+•New Facilities: Operation continued during school year 2009-2010 in partially completed facilities - while construction was going on to complete our buildings.
 Maintaining system functions tracking operational costs and trends.
 Implemented computerized facility tracking system. \$14.9M appropriated in 2007 General Assembly to complete building.
-Facility was completed in stages beginning in January 2010 and opened fully on June 2, 2010 in time for GSSM's extensive academic summer programs. , Expanding the student body (from current 128 up to maximum building capacity of 300 residential students) will require operational increases for faculty/staff and student support once the economic climate improves.
+Facility was completed in stages beginning in January 2010 and opened fully on June 2, 2010 - in time for GSSM's extensive academic summer programs and the 2011-2012 School Year.
+GSSM is now on track to increase students in staged increments up to full-capacity of our facilities.